Schooner Yacht America and Sloop of War Marion leave Boston in the Summer of 1863

 $55,000

-In this painting Schooner AMERICA, distinguished by her unique round cockpit, with all her sails pulling hard as the fresh breeze sails across the bow of MARION.
-MARION is still busy lowering her foresail and mainsail and hoisting one of her jibs.
+In 1863, America and the Sloop of War Marion visited Boston Harbor, as a part of a United States Naval Academy Cruise for training midshipmen.
+In this painting Schooner America, distinguished by her unique round cockpit, with all her sails pulling hard in the fresh breeze sails across the bow of sloop of war Marion, which was stationed in Newport along with the sloop of war Macedonian.
+Marion is still busy lowering her foresail and mainsail and hoisting one of her jibs.
 She is sailing under a reduced rig with no yards "crossed' on the topmast sections.
-On board AMERICA can be seen the 24 pounder Dahlgren deck guns that she carried to apprehend Confederate blockade runners.
+On board America can be seen the 24 pounder Dahlgren deck guns that she carried to apprehend Confederate blockade runners.
 Sections of her deck are wet from water splashing aboard.
 Crew are hauling in the jib sheet on the port side for'ard.
-A cloud casts a shadow on the foreground water but sunlight lights up the water around AMERICA. and MARION, and creates a wonderful glow through AMERICA's cotton sails.
-The old North Church, in the background is also sunlit but a shadow passes over the buildings and ships along part of the waterfront Trees can be seen on Cropp's Hill, behind the MARION.
-On the right-hand side, a schooner's sails flap as she tacks.
-She has furled her jib in preparation for anchoring.
+A cloud casts a shadow on the foreground water but sunlight lights up the water around America. and Marion, and creates a wonderful glow through America's cotton sails.